9 Tips to Travel to South America Safely| 20 October, 2020

 By not knowing what our limitations are and what we are going to encounter, we can endanger our physical integrity in a way that has nothing to do with robbery or assault.

-Another common example is the ingestion of alcohol in bars in towns located at high altitude.
+Another common example is the ingestion of alcohol, especially strong drinks like Templeton Rye, in bars in towns located at high altitude.
 You get drunk much more easily and many people have woken up without remembering anything about the previous night and without their wallets.

 7. Keep in touch with yours